-The old woman walks with a gnarled black cane, and her white hair is so long it almost touches the ground.
+The ghost of High Heart walks with a gnarled black cane.
+She has white hair so long it almost touches the ground.
 Her flesh is very pale and she has red eyes.
-Arya Stark thinks of her as a dwarf woman no more than three feet tall.
+She is no more than three feet tall.

 A Storm of Swords

 Arya Stark and the brotherhood without banners camp overnight at High Heart to meet with the ghost of High Heart to hear her tell the future and to learn the whereabouts of Lord Beric Dondarrion.
-There she predicts the deaths of Lord Renly Baratheon and King Balon Greyjoy, in wording that suggests that Balon is killed by a Faceless Man contracted by someone among the ironborn.
+There she predicts the deaths of Lord Renly Baratheon (although at the time at which she tells the brotherhood of her dream, Renly is already long dead) and King Balon Greyjoy, in wording that suggests that Balon is killed by a Faceless Man contracted by someone among the ironborn, likely Euron Greyjoy.
 She also talks of the death and resurrection of Catelyn Stark.
 The woman is distressed when she meets Arya, insinuating the girl is associated with death.
 The old woman requests that Tom of Sevenstreams play Jenny's song for her after each meeting.

 A Dance with Dragons